-*- coding: utf-8 -*-

 self.setup()

-assert self.window and self.app and self.logger, "Application setup failed"
+assert self.main_window and self.app and self.logger and self.bridge, "Application setup failed"

 exit_code = self.app.exec()